ZhaoqunZhong/ZhaoqunZhong.github.io/_posts/2020-07-21-imu-error-model.md

 ![](/images/bias-deltat-explain.png)

 Which essentially made the noise term constant during the integration interval.
 But mathematically, the Angle Random Walk(noise) and Rate Random Walk(directive of bias) terms are of the same type -- white noise.
 We can of caurse assume any model type of these terms, but declaing one to be white noise and then fix it during integration seems a bit contradictory.
-If we stick to the assumption that they are both white noise, then the result noise covariance matrix should have both noise terms acompanied with \\(\Delta t\\), which is consistent with the derivation from MARS LAB's report.
+If we stick to the assumption that they are both white noise, then the result noise covariance matrix should have both noise terms acompanied with \\(\Delta t\\), which is consistent with the derivation from MARS LAB's report(equation 188-192).